factchain/factchain-website/index.md

 A rating algorithm runs regularly to assess ratings and give notes their final usefulnesss score.

-All notes and ratings are stored forever on-chain, which makes it easy for anyone to audit them and build a competing note scoring algorithm.
+All notes and ratings are stored forever onchain, which makes it easy for anyone to audit them and build a competing note scoring algorithm.

 Creating and rating Notes requires an ETH stake.
 The funds remain locked in the contract until the finalisation period concludes, at which point they are distributed between all participants depending on the final rating of the Note: The better the Note, the better the rewards, but bad Notes will get you slashed.
 The goal is to give an incentive to users to create meaningful and useful Notes.